 - ITINs issued in 2009 or 2010 are valid until January 1, 2019.

 - ITINs issued during 2011 or 2012 will expire on January 1, 2020.

 Once again, the three-year non-use rule supersedes these generalized expiration dates.
 If you have a question or are unsure if you need to renew your ITIN, it is wise to consult with a U.S. tax accountant or CPA.

 What Happens If I Do Not Renew My ITIN?

 The most noticeable immediate consequence of a failure to renew an expired ITIN will be potentially significantly increased processing times.
 Confusion and uncertainty regarding the status of the return are likely to cause unnecessary and preventable anxiety for the taxpayer.
 However, the failure to address ITIN concerns can also result in financial consequences.
 The IRS has warned that taxpayers who fail to renew an expired ITIN may be ineligible to receive certain tax credits.
 Unless the ITIN is renewed, the taxpayer may be barred from claiming the American Opportunity Tax Credit, Child Tax Credit, and other beneficial tax credits.
 Due to the potential for both administrative and financial complications, taxpayers are urged to address this issue as soon as possible.

 Work with an Experienced US Tax Accountant to Address ITIN Concerns

-For more than 20 years, Ted Kleinman has assisted taxpayers with an array of tax issues.
+For more than 30 years, Ted Kleinman has assisted taxpayers with an array of tax issues.
 At U.S. Tax Help, Ted can assist with ITIN issues and other tax concerns faced by U.S. taxpayers living in the United States and abroad.
-To schedule a free and confidential consult, please call Ted at (541) 923-0903 today.
+To schedule a confidential consult, please call Ted at (541) 923-0903 today.